Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

 Ominous Pipe Organ: The Castle of the Two Sisters' Organ to the Outside, which, in addition to providing scary music, controls various trapdoors around the castle.
 Once the musician is revealed to be Pinkie Pie, its sound changes to be much less ominous.

-Oh My Gods!: Has happened several times, in such forms as "Thank Celestia", "In the name of Celestia", and "With Celestia as my witness".
+Oh My Gods!: Has happened several times, in such forms as "Thank Celestia", "In the name of Celestia", and "As Celestia is my witness".

 As of Season Two it looks like The One Guy might become a rotating position with Spike and Big McIntosh currently trading on and off.

 Once per Episode: The episodes (particularly in the first season) usually end with a pony writing a letter to Celestia about the moral of that particular episode.
 This was usually done by Twilight in the first season, then expanded to the rest of the Mane Six in the second season.
 The third season seems to be moving away from this routine however, as only a couple of episodes have involved somepony writing Celestia a letter.